vms14/oh/doc.md

 I can test any idea without friction, integrate it to the language, combine it, drop it or evolve it.

-While showing this interpreter to chatgpt and discussing about it, it told me that it's not really reflecting my understanding, but how i deal with uncertainty and that also mirrors my own learning procedure.

-That in a way, it mirrors how i think.

 For me this interpreter is just a playground for ideas.

 An idea can be tested immediately by just creating a word definition, either in the language itself or in javascript.